HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 See the "How to check your entitlements" and "Map entitlements" sections in: [What is the HCL Software License & Download Portal?](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344#a8) for guidance in locating and mapping your entitlements on your deployment servers.
 -   A plan you must implement to deploy or update an [HCL DX 9.5 Container Update CF207](../../../../whatsnew/cf20/newcf207.md) or later release.

-The following are the prerequisites for using MHS APIs Beta:

-- Contact Beta testing support (rajeshkumar_a@hcl.com) to create the test account in [MHS UAT portal](https://dmeft4t0khh41.cloudfront.net)
-- Contact Beta testing support (rajeshkumar_a@hcl.com) to add the members (internal users with hcl.com domain) to the test account
-- Create new deployment via MHS UI:
-    - Log in to the MHS Portal UAT using your HCL ID (via Okta login) at [this URL](https://dmeft4t0khh41.cloudfront.net/)
-    - Go to the Deployments tab and click Add Deployment.
-A new deployment will be created, labeled with a deployment prefix followed by an auto-generated name.
-    - Click the three dots in the top-right corner of the panel to create a deployment key.
-    - Use this unique deployment key (initial refresh token) to generate access tokens for calling MHS APIs.
-You can also replace the deployment key if needed.

 Review the architecture that presents the License Manager component of HCL DX v9.5 Container Update software, which follows in the next section.

 ## Architecture